 Will Chuck endorse or help publish my book, song, or poetry?

 Although we wish we could assist you with publishing or evaluating your writing, we cannot.
 Insight for Living Ministries is not a publisher in the commercial sense of the term.
 The only materials we publish are those written by Chuck or other Insight for Living Ministries staff members for the purpose of supporting the broadcasts.
 Chuck has been asked by the Insight for Living Ministries board of directors not to endorse other authors or ministries, and he declines virtually all requests for endorsement.

 Can Chuck mentor me in person, on the phone, or via e-mail?

-> Due to his 100 percent commitment to Insight for Living, Dallas Theological Seminary, and Stonebriar Community Church, as well as his book-writing schedule and time with family, it is impossible for him to add one more thing to his already overflowing plate.
-However, Insight for Living has a Biblical Counseling department dedicated to counseling our listeners.
-You can contact these biblical counselors by mail, phone, or through our Web site.
+Due to his 100 percent commitment to Insight for Living Ministries, Dallas Theological Seminary, and Stonebriar Community Church, as well as his book-writing schedule and time with family, it is impossible for him to add one more thing to his already overflowing plate.
+However, Insight for Living Ministries has a Biblical Counseling department dedicated to counseling our listeners.
+You can contact these biblical counselors by mail or by phone.

-> How can I meet Chuck in person?
+How can I meet Chuck in person?

 For information on Insight for Living Ministries trips and future events, click Events on the Ministry tab on our Web site.
 He would also love to meet you at Stonebriar Community Church in Frisco, Texas.
 Please come by after one of the morning services and introduce yourself to him.
 He usually stays up at the front every Sunday, which gives folks a chance to speak with him and shake hands.
 You may want to call the church first at (469) 252-5200 to find out whether or not he will be in town preaching on the week you plan to visit.